EK76/CameraSystem/README.md

 - The recording length for video.
 - Enable cloud share.
 - Choose if only sensor motion 1 or sensor motion2 or both are enabled.
+- Choose if the magnetic connector switch is enabled or disabled.

-You can make these setting with the Visual Studio C# project.
+You can modify these setting with the Visual Studio C# project.
 The Visual Studio C# project works only with computers that run under Windows 11 operating system.

 I have created a service which I have named camerasystem.service that when one or more of these changes are changed, it restarts the python program.